Loekiboy/Snow_flake_extension/QUICKSTART.md

-# 🚀 Snelle Start Gids
+# 🚀 Quick Start Guide

-## Installatie in 3 stappen
+## Installation in 3 Steps

 ### Chrome/Edge/Brave
-1. Open `chrome://extensions/` (of `edge://extensions/`, `brave://extensions/`)
+1. Open `chrome://extensions/` (or `edge://extensions/`, `brave://extensions/`)
-2. Schakel "Ontwikkelaarsmodus" in
+2. Enable "Developer mode"
-3. Klik "Uitgepakte extensie laden" en selecteer deze map
+3. Click "Load unpacked" and select this folder

 ### Firefox
 1. Open `about:debugging#/runtime/this-firefox`
-2. Klik "Tijdelijke add-on laden"
+2. Click "Load Temporary Add-on"
-3. Selecteer het `manifest.json` bestand
+3. Select the `manifest.json` file

-## ⚡ Snelle Tips
+## ⚡ Quick Tips

-### Beste Configuraties
+### Best Configurations

-**🌨️ Subtiele Sneeuw** (Voor lezen/werken)
+**🌨️ Subtle Snow** (For reading/working)
-- Snelheid: 0.8
+- Speed: 0.8
-- Aantal: 30
+- Count: 30
-- Uiterlijk: Sneeuwvlok
+- Appearance: Snowflake

-**❄️ Klassiek** (Standaard wintergevoel)
+**❄️ Classic** (Default winter feel)
-- Snelheid: 1.0
+- Speed: 1.0
-- Aantal: 50
+- Count: 50
-- Uiterlijk: Sneeuwvlok
+- Appearance: Snowflake

-**🌪️ Sneeuwstorm** (Dramatisch effect)
+**🌪️ Snowstorm** (Dramatic effect)
-- Snelheid: 2.5
+- Speed: 2.5
-- Aantal: 120
+- Count: 120
-- Uiterlijk: Bal
+- Appearance: Ball

-**🧘 Rustgevend** (Meditatief)
+**🧘 Calming** (Meditative)
-- Snelheid: 0.5
+- Speed: 0.5
-- Aantal: 25
+- Count: 25
-- Uiterlijk: Bal
+- Appearance: Ball

-## 🎮 Sneltoetsen voor Popup
+## 🎮 Popup Shortcuts

-Na installatie kun je:
+After installation you can:
-- Klik op het ❄️ icoon in de toolbar
+- Click the ❄️ icon in the toolbar
-- Gebruik de instellingen popup om aan te passen
+- Use the settings popup to adjust

-## ❓ Veelgestelde Vragen
+## ❓ FAQ

-**Q: Kan ik eigen afbeeldingen gebruiken?**
+**Q: Can I use custom images?**
-A: Ja!
-Selecteer "Eigen afbeelding" en voer een URL in.
+A: Yes!
+Select "Custom Image" and enter a URL.

-**Q: Hoe schakel ik sneeuw uit op een specifieke site?**
+**Q: How do I disable snow on a specific site?**
-A: Klik op "Uitschakelen op deze site" in de popup.
+A: Click "Disable on this site" in the popup.

-**Q: Beïnvloedt dit de prestaties?**
+**Q: Does this affect performance?**
-A: Minimaal - de animatie is GPU-versneld en geoptimaliseerd.
+A: Minimally - the animation is GPU-accelerated and optimized.

-**Q: Kan ik sites weer inschakelen?**
+**Q: Can I re-enable sites?**
-A: Ja!
-In de popup zie je een lijst van uitgesloten sites met verwijder knoppen.
+A: Yes!
+In the popup you see a list of excluded sites with remove buttons.

-**Q: Werkt het op alle websites?**
+**Q: Does it work on all websites?**
-A: Ja, behalve browser intern pagina's (chrome://, about://, etc.)
+A: Yes, except browser internal pages (chrome://, about://, etc.)

-## 🎨 Experimenteer!
+## 🎨 Experiment!

-Probeer verschillende combinaties van:
+Try different combinations of:
-- Snelheid: van 0.5 (traag) tot 3.0 (snel)
+- Speed: from 0.5 (slow) to 3.0 (fast)
-- Aantal: van 10 (minimaal) tot 150 (sneeuwstorm)
+- Count: from 10 (minimal) to 150 (snowstorm)
-- Uiterlijken: sneeuwvlok, bal, of je eigen creatieve afbeelding
+- Appearances: snowflake, ball, or your own creative image

-## 📱 Delen
+## 📱 Share

-Vind je een geweldige configuratie?
-Deel deze met:
+Found a great configuration?
+Share it with:
-- Snelheid: X.X
+- Speed: X.X
-- Aantal: XX
+- Count: XX
-- Uiterlijk: [type]
+- Appearance: [type]

-Veel plezier met je sneeuw! ❄️
+Have fun with your snow! ❄️